tinue/apa102-pi/README.md

 # APA102_Pi

 ## Introduction
-APA102_Pi is a pure python library to drive APA102 type LED strands.
+APA102_Pi is a pure Python library to drive APA102 type LED strands.
 It is supposed to work on a Raspberry Pi, and is not tested on any other platform.

 APA102 LEDs are typically 5050 type LEDs with an additional driver chip per LED.
 The driver chip takes care of receiving the desired colour via its input lines, and then holding this colour until a new command is received.